izzymg/fantasy/README.md

 This will run a set of `CREATE TABLE IF NOT EXIST` commands to setup the board's tables in the database.

-Enter your database credentials in `secrets.js` configuration's "database" section.
+Enter your database credentials in `private.js` configuration's "database" section.

 ##### Redis

 Redis is used for storing session state and managing IP post-cooldowns.
-Support for SQLite (and in-memory for testing purposes only) is planned.
+Support for SQLite is planned.

 Start a redis server, configure a password for it.
-Then enter the host, user and password into the `secrets.js` file's "Redis" section.
+Then enter the host, user and password into the `private.js` file's "Redis" section.

-##### Users
+For testing *only*, an in-memory implementation can be enabled in the config option under "database": memStore

-You can generate an administrator user by running `node ./generateAdmin.js [username] [password]`
+This just creates a Javascript object and is designed purely for testing on environments where Redis is unavailable, like Windows.

 ##### Starting the server